 One of the most common reasons why iPhone notifications are not working is because Do Not Disturb is turned on.
 Do Not Disturb is a feature that silences all calls, texts, and other alerts on your iPhone.

-To turn off Do Not Disturb, open the Settings app on your iPhone and tap Do Not Disturb.
+If your iPhone is running iOS 14 or older, open the Settings app on your iPhone and tap Do Not Disturb.
 Then, tap on the switch next to Do Not Disturb to turn it off.
 You’ll know Do Not Disturb is off when the switch is positioned to the left.

 Were You Recently Driving?